tiimgreen/github-cheat-sheet/README.md

 $ git show :/query
 ```

-Where `query` is the term you want to search, this then finds the last one and gives details on the lines that were changed.
+Where `query` (case-sensitive) is the term you want to search, this then finds the last one and gives details on the lines that were changed.

 ```bash
 $ git show :/typo